-Minor: Physics courses - Any five other than Phy 226
+Minor: Physics courses - Any five other than PHY 226

-Cognate courses - Mat 121 and 122.
+Cognate courses: MAT 121 and 122.
 Total of 5, plus 2 cognates = 7.

-By-pass credit opportunities: Students who are placed directly into 185, General Physics II, and who receive a grade B or above therein, will receive credit for 161, General Physics I, upon request.
+By-pass credit opportunities: Students who are placed directly into 185 (algebra-based General Physics II), and who receive a grade B or above therein, will receive credit for 161, General Physics I, upon request.
+Students who are placed directly into 186 (calculus-based Introductory Electromagnetism), and who receive a grade B or above therein, will receive credit for 162, Introductory Mechanics, upon request.

-Phy 161.
-General Physics I. Introduction to mechanics, fluid mechanics, waves, and sound.
-A strong background in algebra, geometry and trigonometry is essential.
+PHY 161.
+General Physics I. Algebra-based introduction to classical mechanics.
+Topics include the character of science, measurement, kinematics, Newton's laws, gravitation, work and energy, momentum, rigid body motion, equilibrium, elasticity and fracture, fluid mechanics, and oscillations.
+A strong background in algebra, geometry, and trigonometry is essential.
 Lecture and laboratory.
+Prerequisite: MAT 101, MAT 113, MAT 121 (or above), placement at the Ready for Precalculus level or above, or concurrent enrollment in MAT 101.
 Satisfies the SL CCR.
 Partially satisfies the SM CCR.
 Satisfies the QL ACE.
 Partially satisfies the Natural World LADR.
-Fee Charged.
+Not open to students with prior credit in PHY 162 or equivalent.
+Fee charged.